matlen67/ansluta-control/README.md

 # ansluta-control
 remote control Ikea Ansluta 2,4Ghz

-This project was created to control the Ikea Omlopp/Utrusta lights by webbrowser or add it to a home automation system (FHEM)
+This project was created to control Ikea Omlopp/Utrusta lights by webbrowser or add it to a home automation system (FHEM)